adrianre12/RV/README.md

 - Avatar: Just a third person avatar.
 - NPC: Two NPCs who fight each other.
 - NPC-Player: NPC hostile to player.
 WIP

+## Health Bar
+RV-HonorAI comes with a health bar prefab called CharCanvas.
+If this is added as a child of a NPC the health bar will automatically be displayed and updated.
+Unfortunatly in 1.0 it is broken due to a missing font and image.
+I have included a fixed version under prefabs called CharCanvasFixed.
+The fix was;
+- Open the CharCanvas prefab.
+Set the font in the "text" and "healthNumber".
+I used the Unity supplied Arial.
+- In the "GameObject" (yes it is called that!) set the Source Image, I used UISprite and then set the Image Type to Filled and fill origin to Left.